• Skip to primary navigation

 • If you don't like heat, use paprika instead of chili powder and skip the green chili.

-• Remember to not overcook the shrimp.
-Over cooking can cause the shrimp to dry out and will result in a chewy- rubbery texture.
+• Remember not to overcook the shrimp.
+Overcooking can cause the shrimp to dry out, resulting in a chewy, rubbery texture.

 • A final tempering/ tadka of curry leaves and mustard seeds on the finished dish will take your dish to another level.